backpackcloud/trugger/README.md

 ### Validation of arguments

-Take a look at the first instruction in the validation method of PatternValidator.
+Take a look at the first instruction in the validation method of `PatternValidator`.
 That check can be a pain if you doesn't like boilerplate code.
 To avoid that you can use validations in parameter declared in `isValid` method.

 ~~~java
   public boolean isValid(@NotNull CharSequence value) {